nerohalo/full-stack-example/README.md

 - Implement all the variants for design system components
 - Improve accessibility and focusing logic
 - Make use of colorPalette in design system components
 - SSR does not fully work yet.
-Should make use of react router framework loaders
+Should make use of React router framework loaders
 - Revisit eslint config and rules.
 - Optimize production bundles
 - Add authentication and authorization